theithec/pagetools/docs/quickstart.rst

 Setup
 ~~~~~

-It's more interesting to show how pagetools works with existing apps.
+Actually it would be more interesting to show how pagetools works with existing apps.
-But let's start with a pure pagetools installation.
+But for simplicity let's start with a pure pagetools installation.

 Add the pagetools apps you want to use and their requirements to ``INSTALLED_APPS``::